drand/drand/README.md

 ## Drand in a Nutshell

-A drand beacon comprises several nodes, each of which has its own long-term public/private key pair.
-A *group file* contains all the participants' public keys together with some further metadata required to operate the beacon.
-Drand has two phases:
+A drand beacon is created from a list of nodes and has two two phases:

-- **Setup:** After the group file has been distributed, all participants run a *distributed key generation* (DKG) protocol to compute the collective public key and one private key share per node.
+- **Setup:** Each node first generates a *long-term public/private key pair*.
+Afterwards, a *group file* is created which gathers all the participants' public keys together with some further metadata required to operate the beacon.
+After the group file has been distributed, all participants run a *distributed key generation* (DKG) protocol to create the collective public key and one private key share per node.
 The participants NEVER see/use the actual private key explicitly but instead utilize their respective private key shares for drand's cryptographic operations.

 - **Generation:** After the setup, the participating nodes switch to the randomness generation mode.
 Any of the nodes can then function as a leader